AayushGolecha/AayushGolecha/README.md

 I have done quite good number of projects and certifications that enhance my skills and knowledge in the particular technology.
 I am optimistic, confident, and believe in learning and not giving up easily.
 Passionate towards Cyber Security.
 Love to play with machines.

-- Languages - Java, HTML, CSS, Javascript.
+- Languages - Java, HTML, CSS, SQL.
 - Tools used - Office365, Virtualbox.
 - Operating System - Windows 10, Kali Linux.